Tony Cliff: Move to Britain

+International Socialists and SWP

 Glückstein’s group was renamed the International Socialists in 1962, and was to grow from fewer than 100 members in 1960 until it claimed in the region of 3,000 in 1977, at which point it was renamed the Socialist Workers Party (SWP).
 Cliff remained a leading member until his death in 2000.
 He was central to the various reorientations carried out in the SWP to react to changes in the position of the working class.
-In particular, after the high level of strike activity in the early seventies, he argued in the late seventies that the working class movement was entering a "downturn" and that the party's activity should be radically changed as a result.
+In particular, after the high level of strike activity in the early seventies, he argued in the late 1970s that the working-class movement was entering a "downturn" and that the party's activity should be radically changed as a result.
 A fierce debate ensued, which Cliff's side eventually won.
 Trotskyist writer Samuel Farber, a long-time supporter of the International Socialist Organization in the US, has argued that the internal party regime established by Cliff during this period is "reminiscent of the one established by Zinoviev in the mid-twenties in the USSR" consequently leading to the various crises and splits in the group later on.

 Cliff's biography is, as he himself remarked, inseparable from that of the groups of which he was a leading member.

-Shortly before his death he underwent a major surgical operation on his heart.
+Shortly before his death, he underwent a major surgical operation on his heart.

 Ideology

-Cliff was a revolutionary socialist in the Trotskyist tradition, attempting to make Lenin's theory of the party effective in the present day.
-Much of his theoretical writing was aimed at immediate tasks of the party at the time.
+Cliff was a revolutionary socialist in the Trotskyist tradition, attempting to make Vladimir Lenin's theory of the party effective in the present day.
+Much of his theoretical writing was aimed at the immediate tasks of the party at the time.

-Since then, the consensus in most Trotskyist groups has been that all the states dominated by Stalinist parties – which are characterised by state planning and state ownership of property – are to be seen as 'degenerated workers' states' (The Soviet Union) or 'deformed workers' states' (other Stalinist states, including much of Eastern Europe).
-In many ways, Cliff was the main dissident from this idea, although some of his opponents have sought to associate his state capitalist view with other ideas: for example, the theory of 'bureaucratic collectivism' associated with Shachtmanite Workers Party in the United States.
+Initially, the consensus in most Trotskyist groups was that all the states dominated by Stalinist parties – which are characterised by state planning and state ownership of property – are to be seen as 'degenerated workers' states' (the Soviet Union) or 'deformed workers' states' (other Stalinist states, including much of Eastern Europe).
+In many ways, Cliff was the main dissident from this idea, although some of his opponents have sought to associate his 'USSR as state capitalism' view (first expressed in The Nature of Stalinist Russia, 1948) with other ideas: for example, the theory of 'bureaucratic collectivism' associated with Shachtmanite Workers Party in the United States.
 However, Cliff himself was insistent that his ideas owed nothing to those of Max Shachtman, or earlier proponents of the theory such as Bruno Rizzi, and made this clear in his work Bureaucratic Collectivism – A Critique.

-Nevertheless, in the 1950s, his group distributed literature published by Shachtman's group and the theory of the 'permanent arms economy', which was considered one of the pillars of what became the International Socialist Tendency, and originated with Shachtman's group, though it is sometimes claimed that Cliff refused to acknowledge this publicly.
+Nevertheless, in the 1950s, his group distributed literature published by Shachtman's group and the theory of the 'permanent arms economy', which was considered one of the pillars of what became the International Socialist Tendency, originated with Shachtman's group, though it is sometimes claimed that Cliff refused to acknowledge this publicly.